-If “Buy Buttons” and E-Wallets are to be more prevalent, social media will become a platform where customers can both learn and buy your product in a matter of few minutes -if not seconds.
-As a result, generalist approaches to prospecting and lead nurturing will have to give way to a more authentic relationship management.
+If “Buy Buttons” and E-Wallets are to be more prevalent, social media will become a platform where customers can both learn and buy your product in a matter of a few minutes -if not seconds.
+As a result, generalist approaches to prospecting and lead nurturing will have to give way to more authentic relationship management.
 It also entails that salespeople will have to collaborate closely with marketers, which brings us to our next point.

 Convergence of Sales and Marketing

 Collaboration between sales and Marketing yields great results.
-A study conducted by Aberdeen Group on sales effectiveness with more than 200 executives from the executive, sales, marketing and IT management functions found that companies that had strong collaboration between these two functions achieve higher sales effectiveness.
+A study conducted by Aberdeen Group on sales effectiveness with more than 200 executives from the executive, sales, marketing, and IT management functions found that companies that had strong collaboration between these two functions achieve higher sales effectiveness.

 What it means for you:

-“The best organizations will not run marketing and sales as separate ‘departments’ but will merge the two functions into one customer facing organization focused on revenue generation.”
+“The best organizations will not run marketing and sales as separate ‘departments’ but will merge the two functions into one customer-facing organization focused on revenue generation.”

 Emerging Marketing and Sales venues

 Just when think you have figured out how to carve a presence on the latest social app, another one surfaces.
-Although platforms like Snapchat, Medium and Periscope predate 2015, they have seen major growth transformation this year.
+Although platforms like Snapchat, Medium, and Periscope predate 2015, they have seen major growth transformation this year.
 Why?

-Businesses have begun to understand how to connect with their customer/audience through them.
+Businesses have begun to understand how to connect with their customers/audience through them.
 Even though marketers are usually the first to explore these platforms, salespeople as well must seek to understand how their new-found customers and leads differ from old ones.

 What it means for you: